New Left: Students for a Democratic Society

-The organization that really came to symbolize the core of the New Left in the United States was the Students for a Democratic Society (SDS).
+The organization that came to symbolize the New Left in the U.S. was the Students for a Democratic Society (SDS).
 By 1962, the SDS had emerged as the most important of the new campus radical groups; soon it would be regarded as virtually synonymous with the "New Left".
 In 1962, Tom Hayden wrote its founding document, the Port Huron Statement, which issued a call for "participatory democracy" based on non-violent civil disobedience.
 This was the idea that individual citizens could help make "those social decisions determining the quality and direction" of their lives.
 The SDS marshaled antiwar, pro-civil rights and free speech concerns on campuses, and brought together liberals and more revolutionary leftists.

-The SDS became the leading organization of the anti-war movement on college campuses during the Vietnam War.
-As the war escalated the membership of the SDS also increased greatly as more people were willing to scrutinise political decisions in moral terms.
-During the course of the war, the people became increasingly militant.
-As opposition to the war grew stronger, the SDS became a nationally prominent political organization, with opposing the war an overriding concern that overshadowed many of the original issues that had inspired SDS.
-In 1967, the old statement in Port Huron was abandoned for a new call for action, which would inevitably lead to the destruction of the SDS.
+The SDS became the leading anti-war organization on college campuses during the Vietnam War.
+As the war escalated, SDS membership increased greatly, with more students willing to scrutinise the nation's political decisions in moral terms, and to protest the war with heightened militancy.
+As opposition to the Vietnam War grew stronger, the SDS became a nationally prominent political organization.
+Ending the war was its overriding concern, overshadowing many of the original issues that inspired the formation of the SDS.
+By 1967, the Port Huron Statement was superseded by a new call for militant action, which would inevitably lead to the destruction of the SDS.

-In 1968 and 1969, as its radicalism reached a fever pitch, the SDS began to split under the strain of internal dissension and increasing turn towards Maoism.
+In 1968 and 1969, as its radicalism reached a fever pitch, the SDS began to split under the strain of internal dissension and an increasing turn towards Maoism.
 Along with adherents known as the New Communist Movement, some extremist illegal factions also emerged, such as the Weather Underground organization.

 The SDS suffered the difficulty of wanting to change the world while "freeing life in the here and now".
 This caused confusion between short-term and long-term goals.
 The sudden growth due to the successful rallies against the Vietnam War meant there were more people wanting action to end the Vietnam War, whereas the original New Left had wanted to focus on critical reflection.
 In the end, it was the anti-war sentiment that dominated the SDS.